 You know the benefits of meditating every day, doing yoga for stress-relief and the mind/body benefits.
 There is a lot of emphasis on taking time for yourself, because there’s no other way to cut it, self-care equals lower blood pressure, more energy, and generally a better outlook on life.

-But where are the articles upon articles telling you where you’re actually supposed to start?
-Or how to make space for a meaningful routine in your hectic life, in a way that’s beneficial for you?
+What’s hard for me, is finding articles that tell you where to start.
+How to make space for a meaningful, realistic, routine in your hectic life, in a way that’s beneficial for you.

-Even though you take time to wind down every night (or whenever you can), you still rush out the door the very next morning, you still get sucked down into the whirlwind of anxiety, and you still feel frazzled and beat by the time you collapse into bed at night.
-I know it sounds familiar.
-This is what most of our daily lives look like.
+Even though you take time to wind down every night (or whenever you can), if you’re like me, you still rush through the next day, getting sucked into a whirlwind of anxiety, feeling frazzled and beat by the time you collapse into bed at night.
+It sounds all too familiar, because this is a snapshot of what most of our daily lives look like.

-Humans are not built to run on constant, 24/7 anxiety– yet unfortunately, that is exactly what many of our careers and obligations have molded us into.
+Humans are not built to run on constant, 24/7 anxiety– yet unfortunately, that is exactly what many of our careers and obligations have led us to.
 And we often need more than a hot bath, green tea, or a deep breathing exercise to change that.
+This goes deeper.

-Why are these scientifically-proven self-care strategies not “working”?
-Why does the morning meditation not leave us feeling centered for the rest of the day like it’s supposed to?
+Have you ever asked yourself - why are these scientifically-proven, self-care strategies not “working” for me?
+Why does the morning meditation not leave me feeling centered for the whole day like it’s supposed to?

 It’s because self-care shouldn’t feel like a chore.